awsdocs/aws-rust-developer-guide-v1/doc_source/getting-started.md

    cargo run
    ```

-   You should see a list of at most 10 object names\.
-Later on, in the [Paginating in the AWS SDK for Rust](paginating.md) topic, we'll show you how to determine whether there are more object than the 10 listed, and how to paginate through the additional objects, 10 at a time\.
+   You should see a list of at most 10 table names\.
+Later on, in the [Paginating in the AWS SDK for Rust](paginating.md) topic, we'll show you how to determine whether there are more object than the 10 listed, and how to paginate through the additional tables, 10 at a time\.